Research Project Arising From Practice

 I have documented the progress of the stirring area here – Building A Preparation Stirring Area.
 I have been researching and constructing the stirring area in tandem.

-(1.1) From this research project I want to understand the impact that a stirring area will have on the valley, and how to build it and with what materials.
+(1.1) From this research project I want to understand the impact that a stirring area will have on the valley.

 (1.2) I have decided to research and develop a biodynamic stirring area in the valley.
 I became increasingly interested in the idea of a stirring area dedicated to the stirring of the biodynamic preparation following the weekend seminar on the preparations held at Ruskin Mill.
 It reinforced the importance of giving back energy to the garden, as we exploit the soil and forces when cultivating.
 The preparations are one of the ways we can revitalise our soils and gardens.